f5businessdevelopment/bdOtelLab/docs/ex1.md

 <img src="../images/Picture8.png" width="650">

 ##### Manual instrumentation
 You will add in manual instrumentation when either automatic instrumentation is not available  or if you have a desire to configure your own tracing spans.
 In the code snippet below, a new span will be generated on line 92.

-In addition, metadata such as custom attributes and status codes can be generated.
+Additionally, metadata such as custom attributes and status codes can be generated.

 <img src="../images/Picture9.png" width="750">